Login

 Step 5.
 Plan Your Sandwich Shop Startup Costs

-Understanding and planning for your startup costs is crucial for the financial health of your new sandwich shop.
+Understanding and planning for your sandwich shop startup costs is crucial for the financial health of your new shop.
 As a small business owner, it’s important to have a clear picture of the investment you’ll need to get your sandwich shop up and running.

 Here’s a breakdown of potential expenses you’ll likely encounter when opening a sandwich shop: